zako95/landing/src/pages/docs/modding/gsc/compiler-limitations.md

 If you still do not understand, just use parenthesis when operators are involved.

+Ternary Operators compiles but doesn't work as expected.
+Instead of returning one of the two values specified the compiler will compile it to return bools instead.

 ## If Statements

 - You cannot use more than 2 conditions in an ``if`` statement connected by OR (``||``) operators enclosed in parenthesis.